openstack/octavia/octavia/db/migration/alembic_migrations/README.rst

 The migrations in the alembic/versions contain the migrations.

-Before runnign this migration ensure that the database ocatavia exists.
+Before running this migration ensure that the database octavia exists.

 Currently the database connection string is in octavia/db/migration/alembic.ini but this should eventually be pulled out into an octavia configuration file.